MacLemon/ongakuka/README.md

 Enjoy your music.
 Once you're done, press any key to shut the tunnel down.

+If we cannot find a binary to Bonjour announce the Tunnel we exit 127.

 ## Caveat
 You can not use this to connect to a shared iTunes instance. iTunes prevents routing of daap packets by setting their TTL to 1.